jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 colorado <- group_by(colorado, year)
 ```

 Now we can summarize the data using the `summarize()` function.
-As with other `dplyr` functions the first input is the dataset name.
+As with other `dplyr` functions the first input is the data set name.
 Then we choose our math function (sum, mean, median, etc.) and just apply that function on the column we want.
 So in our case we want the sum of murders so we use `sum()` and include the column we want to aggregate inside of `sum()`'s parentheses.

 ```r